SINTEF/rusty-chunkenc/docs/blog-post.md

 The trick is to not give a fuck about accuracy.
 For example, most computers say that [9,007,199,254,740,99**2**.0 equals 9,007,199,254,740,99**3**.0](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER) and it is mostly fine.
 It's within the specifications of the IEEE 754 standard.

-Software developers know Floating point numbers shenanigans, but scientists working with time-series datasets are not always aware of the limitations.
+Software developers know floating point numbers shenanigans, but scientists working with time-series datasets are not always aware of the limitations.
 I don't have a crystal ball, but I guess that in many years, people will read in computer science history books about those 64 bits IEEE 754 numbers, and they will be horrified.

 <span title="I like MacDraw.">!["They're the same number" says the computer.](./same.webp)</span>